shouze/asp-classic-parser/README.md

 - Colorized output with distinctive symbols for different message types
 - Verbose mode for detailed output during parsing
 - Multiple output formats for integration with CI systems or machine processing
+- Self-update capability to easily upgrade to the latest version

 ## Installation